Aftermath of World War I: Social trauma

-One gruesome reminder of the sacrifices of the generation was the fact that this was one of the first times in international conflict whereby more men died in battle than from disease, which was the main cause of deaths in most previous wars.
+Unlike previous wars, the First World War was the first major international conflict that had more people who died in battle than from disease.

 This social trauma made itself manifest in many different ways.
 Some people were revolted by nationalism and what they believed it had caused, so they began to work toward a more internationalist world through organizations such as the League of Nations.
 Pacifism became increasingly popular.
 Others had the opposite reaction, feeling that only military strength could be relied upon for protection in a chaotic and inhumane world that did not respect hypothetical notions of civilization.
 Certainly a sense of disillusionment and cynicism became pronounced.
 Nihilism grew in popularity.
 Many people believed that the war heralded the end of the world as they had known it, including the collapse of capitalism and imperialism.
 Communist and socialist movements around the world drew strength from this theory, enjoying a level of popularity they had never known before.
 These feelings were most pronounced in areas directly or particularly harshly affected by the war, such as central Europe, Russia and France.

 Artists such as Otto Dix, George Grosz, Ernst Barlach, and Käthe Kollwitz represented their experiences, or those of their society, in blunt paintings and sculpture.
 Similarly, authors such as Erich Maria Remarque wrote grim novels detailing their experiences.
 These works had a strong impact on society, causing a great deal of controversy and highlighting conflicting interpretations of the war.
 In Germany, German nationalists including the Nazis believed that much of this work was degenerate and undermined the cohesion of society as well as dishonoring the dead.